 - Try your hand at everything from aerobics to touch rugby.
 Get Active London lists more than 40 sports and where you can try them.
-Some sessions are free, such as yoga at St Mary's on Upper Street in Islington, and social touch rugby at Woodford Rugby Football Club in Woodford Green.
-Others cost up to about £10.
+Some sessions are free, while others cost up to about £10.
 See the Get Active London website for more details.

 - Find your nearest free 5k parkrun.
 They're on every Saturday morning.
 You need to register in advance initially but once registered can turn up to any parkrun event at any time without letting parkrun know.
 Find your nearest.

 - Play tennis for free.
 OpenPlay lists some courts and the House Trip blog has a few more.
 Some require you to book in advance online, but with many you can just turn up and play, though you'll need to remember your rackets and balls.

 Watching a test match at Lord's won't be cheap, but you can still visit the Home of Cricket for as little as £5 if you go on the right day.